 - Speak with us anytime on the messaging app Slack.

 - You get a free PDF book of the course for offline reading.

 This is not a get rich quick scheme.
 We don't promise a secret formula for success.
 We will not give you financial advice.
 What we do promise is that you will come away from the course with a realistic idea of what returns you can achieve over a lifetime of investing, the risks you must take and manage to achieve those returns.
 We will do our very best to help you through the course, and we fervently hope you will like the course so much that our relationship will last far beyond five weeks.
 Here's some feedback from some people who have done the course:

 Here's what Louis from Manchester had to say:

 Understanding and managing personal investments can be an extremely challenging task, particularly in periods of increased uncertainty in global stock markets.
 I strongly recommend the DIY Asset Allocation Course for anyone wishing to set up a simple long term investment portfolio using low cost funds available through any of the well-known investment platforms.
 The course provides an excellent overview of DIY investing including Exchange Traded Funds, understanding risk and return, macroeconomic indicators, and strategies for asset allocation.
 The course is sufficiently detailed without being unnecessarily lengthy and, together with the one-to-one video sessions, is in my opinion extremely good value for money.

 How long will it take?

-To master markets takes a lifetime, but our course will get you started over 5 weeks.
-Set aside an hour each week to go through the content and do the challenge.
-The detailed weekly themes are listed below and will be available after the course ends.
+To master markets takes a lifetime, but our course will get you started quickly.
+If you set aside an hour each week to go through the content and do the challenges the course will take five weeks, but you can work at your own pace and there's no time limit.
+The detailed weekly themes are listed below and will still be available after the course ends.
 You can schedule one-to-one coaching sessions with Ramin any time.
 The schedule from the time you register is:

 - Week 0: Setting up your portfolio